 - Sharon Says So: Sharon McMahon is a former government teacher (among many other things) who is a freaking LIGHT on the internet.
 She is teaching us about democracy and decency, while also catalyzing her followers to raise hundreds of thousands of dollars to help those in need.
 She is incredible, and I’m overwhelmed with gratitude for her wisdom and humor and generosity and kindness.

-- Beth Moore on Twitter: Speaking of people using the Internet for good…Beth Moore’s tweets make my day on the regular.
+- Beth Moore on Twitter: Speaking of people using the Internet for good…Beth Moore’s tweets make my day on the regular (and are one of the only reasons I’ve found to mess with Twitter at all).
 If you don’t follow her, you should.

 Okay, now it’s YOUR turn.
 What pop culture are YOU thankful for this year?